davidavila2/jan-fullstack/README.md

 ## Starting the application

 Before starting the api, make sure you have postgres open.
-You can find the Todo-table.sql in the root of the directory which you can use to quickly create a table in postgress.
+You can find the Todo-table.sql in the root of the directory which you can use to quickly create a table in postgres.

 Below are our core scripts for starting the applicaion and api: